ksob/template_manager/README.md

 template-manager
 ================

+A Rails 3.1 application allowing for user-driven form creation / generation, where the user can design, create and fill its own HTML forms all on the runtime.

-A Rails 3.1 application (not engine) using hybrid of MongoDB and transactional one.
-Uses MongoID gem for dynamic MongoDB access and ActiveRecord for transactional world.
+It is a Rails 3.1 application - not engine.
+It is using a hybrid of MongoDB and transactional db.
+MongoID for dynamic MongoDB access and ActiveRecord for the transactional side.

 It uses all the standard gems introduced in Rails 3.1 including (SASS, JQuery, CoffeeScript).
 In addition it incorporates the following: